Congregation Beth El (Bethesda, Maryland)

 Congregation Beth El, officially Congregation Beth El of Montgomery County, is a Conservative Jewish congregation and synagogue, located at 8215 Old Georgetown Road, in Bethesda, Montgomery County, Maryland, in the United States.
-Located adjacent to the synagogue is a K–12 religious school owned by the congregation that, As of January 2024, had approximately 500 students.
-The congregation's pre-school had approximately 100 students.
+The K–12 religious school As of January 2024 has approximately 500 students.
+The congregation's pre-school has approximately 100 students.

-The congregation was founded in 1951 with 16 families and had grown to approximately 1,000 families.
+The congregation was founded in 1951 with 17 families and by the 1960s had grown to approximately 1,000 families.

-As of February 2025, the congregation was led by Rabbi Greg Harris and Rabbi Deborah Megdal, and Asa Fradkin served as Hazzan.
-Prior to his passing, Bill Rudolph, Rabbi Emeritus, and Harris and Lubin were each featured on the PBS television program Religion & Ethics Newsweekly.
+As of February 2025, the congregation is led by Rabbi Greg Harris and Rabbi Deborah Megdal, and Asa Fradkin serves as Hazzan.
+Prior to his passing, Bill Rudolph, Rabbi Emeritus, and Harris and retired Cantor Abraham Lubin were each featured on the PBS television program Religion & Ethics Newsweekly.

 History

-Congregation Beth El synagogue building is a modern structure of approximately 60000 sqft, situated on Old Georgetown Road.
+Congregation Beth El's synagogue building is a modern structure of approximately 60000 sqft, situated on Old Georgetown Road.
 On the bimah of the main sanctuary are two large tapestries, installed in September 1997.
-Created by local artist Tamar Fishman and executed by British weaver Pat Johns, the tapestries are inspired by two narratives from the Book of Genesis that envision episodes in the life of the patriarch Jacob.
+Created by member and local artist Tamar Fishman and executed by British weaver Pat Johns, the tapestries are inspired by two narratives from the Book of Genesis that envision episodes in the life of the patriarch Jacob.
 One tapestry, named Beth El, reflects and the other, named Israel, reflects The tapestry Beth El was dedicated by former congregation President Walter Arnheim.

 Congregation Beth El has received recognition for its award-winning adult education program, the Saul Bendit Institute.
 Beth El's adult b'nai mitzvah ceremony received special notice in 2010 when 94-year-old Esther Isralow became the oldest of 19 congregants to complete the 18 months of study led by Rabbi Harris that culminated in the service.
 And Congregation Beth El has held interfaith seminars, such as a 2010 seminar on leadership with perspectives from the Hebrew Bible, the New Testament, and the Koran.

 In 2008, Congregation Beth El received a grant from the Pathways Awareness Foundation recognizing its actions to include worshippers of all abilities.
 In 2009, the United Synagogue of Conservative Judaism gave Beth El an award for the quality of its bulletins.